snakex2000/playfab-docs/playfab-docs/demo-game/overview.md

 ### Title data

-Title data is similar to Player data, just being data pertaining to a game title instead of a specific player.
+Title data is similar to Player data in that it stores key-value pairs, only the data pertains to the game title instead of a specific player.
 Winter Starfall uses title data in conjuction with the Economy system to calculate the price when selling an item by storing the value `multipliers` with a value of `sell, 0.5`.

 ![winterstarfall-title-data](winterstarfall-title-data.jpeg)